 How the Miami Mortgage Foreclosure Process Has Changed

 Since the Miami foreclosure process is a legal action, there are strict regulations the mortgage company must follow through the entire procedure.

 In days gone by, borrowing money to buy a house was much simpler.
 You went to a bank, the bank loaned you the money, and you promised to repay the bank with interest over a certain amount of time.

 Nowadays, it is a rare case indeed for the original bank that gave you the loan to be the company that you now make your payments to.
 No, your payments most likely are going into a huge pool of either government sponsored or large private financial institutions.

-How to Fight the Florida Foreclosure Process
+How to Fight the Miami Foreclosure Process

 The ways that the mortgage brokers resell, transfer, pool and repackage these mortgages between lenders and brokers is often careless and invalid in the eyes of the law.

 Just as the mortgage brokers are trying to prove their case, as the borrower, you also have a case to prove.
-Yet so many people facing foreclosure do not know they can successfully fight back.
+Yet so many people facing foreclosure in Miami do not know they can successfully fight back.

 How many people have simply “given in” to the lender, when in fact they could have proven in court that the lender does not “own” the mortgage any longer?